TheNeverMan/haiku/README.md

 # haiku
 Haiku is small and weird esoteric programming language.
 It is visual language which means that it is using images as code to interpret.
 However not only color of pixels holds information about instructions but also placement is important for execution.
-To make language even more wierd it is using queue as its primary and only data storage.
+To make language even more weird it is using queue as its primary and only data storage.
 I have called it Haiku because programs made in it look simplistic.

 FILES